 Weisberg, D.S., K. Hirsh-Pasek, R.M.
 Golinkoff, & B.D.
 McCandliss.
 2014.
 “Mise En Place: Setting the Stage for Thought and Action.”
 Trends in Cognitive Sciences 18 (6): 276–78.

 Photographs: 3, courtesy of Brenna Hassinger-Das; 1, 2, 4 © iStock

 Brenna Hassinger-Das, PhD, is a postdoctoral fellow in the Department of Psychology at Temple University, in Philadelphia, Pennsylvania.
 Her research examines children’s play and learning in home, school, and community contexts, particularly for children from economically disadvantaged backgrounds. [email protected]

-Kathy Hirsh-Pasek, PhD, is the Stanley and Debra Lefkowitz Faculty Fellow in the Department of Psychology at Temple University and is a senior fellow at the Brookings Institution.
+Kathy Hirsh-Pasek, PhD, is the Lefkowitz Faculty Fellow in the Psychology and Neuroscience department at Temple University in Philadelphia, Pennsylvania.
+She is also a senior fellow at the Brookings Institution.
 Her research examines the development of early language and literacy, the role of play in learning, and learning and technology. [email protected]

 Roberta Michnick Golinkoff, PhD, conducts research on language development, the benefits of play, spatial learning, and the effects of media on children.
 A member of the National Academy of Education, she is a cofounder of Playful Learning Landscapes, Learning Science Exchange, and the Ultimate Playbook for Reimagining Education.
 Her last book, Becoming Brilliant: What Science Tells Us About Raising Successful Children (American Psychological Association, 2016), reached the New York Times bestseller list.